Docker

 GET /health/ready | Readiness — is the database connected and migrations applied? |

-Configure your orchestrator to use /health/ready for readiness probes and /health for liveness probes.
+Use /health/ready for readiness probes and /health for liveness probes.

-healthcheck: test: ["CMD", "wget", "-qO-", "http://localhost:8080/health/ready"] interval: 10s timeout: 5s retries: 3 start_period: 15sKubernetes deployment
+healthcheck: test: ["CMD-SHELL", "curl -sf http://localhost:8080/health/ready || exit 1"] interval: 10s timeout: 5s retries: 6 start_period: 30sKubernetes deployment

 Section titled “Kubernetes deployment”A minimal Kubernetes deployment:

-apiVersion: apps/v1kind: Deploymentmetadata: name: kotauthspec: replicas: 1 selector: matchLabels: app: kotauth template: metadata: labels: app: kotauth spec: containers: - name: kotauth image: ghcr.io/your-org/kotauth:latest ports: - containerPort: 8080 env: - name: KAUTH_BASE_URL value: "https://auth.yourdomain.com" - name: KAUTH_ENV value: "production" - name: KAUTH_SECRET_KEY valueFrom: secretKeyRef: name: kotauth-secrets key: secret-key - name: DB_URL value: "jdbc:postgresql://postgres-svc:5432/kotauth_db" - name: DB_USER valueFrom: secretKeyRef: name: kotauth-secrets key: db-user - name: DB_PASSWORD valueFrom: secretKeyRef: name: kotauth-secrets key: db-password livenessProbe: httpGet: path: /health port: 8080 initialDelaySeconds: 10 readinessProbe: httpGet: path: /health/ready port: 8080 initialDelaySeconds: 10
+apiVersion: apps/v1kind: Deploymentmetadata: name: kotauthspec: replicas: 1 selector: matchLabels: app: kotauth template: metadata: labels: app: kotauth spec: containers: - name: kotauth image: ghcr.io/inumansoul/kotauth:1 ports: - containerPort: 8080 env: - name: KAUTH_BASE_URL value: "https://auth.yourdomain.com" - name: KAUTH_ENV value: "production" - name: KAUTH_SECRET_KEY valueFrom: secretKeyRef: name: kotauth-secrets key: secret-key - name: DB_URL value: "jdbc:postgresql://postgres-svc:5432/kotauth_db" - name: DB_USER valueFrom: secretKeyRef: name: kotauth-secrets key: db-user - name: DB_PASSWORD valueFrom: secretKeyRef: name: kotauth-secrets key: db-password livenessProbe: httpGet: path: /health port: 8080 initialDelaySeconds: 10 readinessProbe: httpGet: path: /health/ready port: 8080 initialDelaySeconds: 10